-What Are Myoskeletal Alignment Techniques®
+What Are Myoskeletal Alignment Techniques®(MAT)

 Dalton intends the certified practitioners of MAT to bridge the perceived gap between bony manipulators (manipulative osteopaths and chiropractors) and soft tissue manipulators (licensed massage therapists) to bring a more complete form of remedial bodywork to our “flexion-addicted society”.
 MAT are developed upon several scientific musculoskeletal theories, observations, and studies conducted in the last century within the medical community.